Gsingh225/OMRF/README.md

 - **Precise atom placements**
 - **Formal charges**

 The format is easy to read and write, allowing optional details to be omitted when desired while maintaining clarity and flexibility.
+The molecules do not have to obey the rules of chemistry or any rules to be drawn.
+In fact the example in the interp.py file is not correct.

 ## Format Specification
 Each molecule is represented as a list of **atom specifications**, where each atom is described with its connections, lone pairs, and optional formal charge.